PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Method

 The TAPM network design is the result of fusing two key ideas.
 Firstly, it incorporates a predictive model, similar to \textit{ANEC} \cite{khalil2023anec}, which was inspired by human drivers' ability to mitigate perception latency.
-Secondly, it utilizes the \textit{BCIL} framework \cite{codevilla2018ConditionalImitation}, employing multiple sub-models to provide a range of predictive action values that align with different latency levels, and adding a ‘command’ input, representing the \textit{perception latency} $\delta$, to influence the final action value.
-The \textit{TAPM} network inputs are $\widetilde{a}^{BM}_t$, $\boldsymbol{z^{o}_t}$, and $\boldsymbol{z^{v}_t}$, forwarded from the \textit{BM}.
-These three inputs goes to a 100-neuron, 500-neuron, and 100-neuron fully-connected layers, respectively.
+Secondly, it utilizes the \textit{BCIL} framework \cite{codevilla2018ConditionalImitation}, employing multiple sub-models to provide a range of predictive action values that align with different latency levels, and adding a ‘command’ input, representing the perception latency $\delta$, to influence the final action value.
+The TAPM network inputs are $\widetilde{a}^{\text{BM}}_t$, $\boldsymbol{z^{o}_t}$, and $\boldsymbol{z^{v}_t}$, forwarded from the BM.
+These three inputs go to 100-neuron, 500-neuron, and 100-neuron fully connected layers, respectively.
 The outputs of these three layers are then concatenated to be forwarded to all sub-models.
-Each sub-model consist of three fully connected layers, with $200$, $100$, and $50$ neurons, interspersed with two dropout layers with a dropout rate of $0.3$.
-The sub-models outputs will result in $\boldsymbol{\widetilde{a}}^{TAPM}_t$ shown in \eqref{eq:a_t-tapm}.
+Each sub-model consists of three fully connected layers, with $200$, $100$, and $50$ neurons, interspersed with two dropout layers with a dropout rate of $0.3$.
+Sub-models outputs will result in $\boldsymbol{\widetilde{a}}^{\text{TAPM}}_t$, shown in \eqref{eq:a_t-tapm}.
+Although a single neural network could, in principle, learn a continuous mapping between latency values and steering actions, prior work \cite{codevilla2018ConditionalImitation, cultrera2023addressing} has shown that branched architectures improve stability and performance when handling condition-dependent outputs.
+This motivated our adoption of a BCIL-inspired design for TAPM, where separate sub-models specialize in distinct latency~conditions.